Hardin County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the most important thing you need to know: You have only 15 days from the date of your arrest to request an ALR hearing.
-Missing this deadline automatically results in the suspension of your driver's license.
+Following a DUI arrest in Hardin County, you have only 15 days from the date of your arrest to request an ALR hearing with the Texas Department of Public Safety (DPS).
+This deadline is strict, and missing it will result in an automatic suspension of your driver's license.

 Automatic License Suspension